MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/nc-activitycoordinatortypes-activity_coordinator_callback.md

 ## -description

-A callback to be called for all notifications for an activity subscription.
+A callback for all notifications from a subscription that are used to coordinate execution of an activity.

 ## -parameters

 ### -param notification

-Specifies the type of notification for the subscription callback, indicating if the activity should stop or run.
+The notification type indicating if the activity should stop or run.
+This is used to coordinate execution of an activity that wants to run while the policy conditions are satisfied.

 ### -param callbackContext

-Provides the context that was given when subscribing to the activity.
+Provides the context that was given when creating the subscription.

 ## -remarks